dieterich-lab/circtools/docs/Reconstruct.rst

 **Description of the data columns:**

-| *sample*: Sample name as specified by the user.
+* *sample*: Sample name as specified by the user.
 This is useful if the user wants to merge files from different samples
-| *circle_id*: circRNA-ID.
+* *circle_id*: circRNA-ID.
 The circleID is formatted to be copy and pasted to a genome browser for easy access
-| *transcript_id*: Transcript name as defined by the bed-annotation file.
+* *transcript_id*: Transcript name as defined by the bed-annotation file.
 This is the best fitting transcript. i.e. the splicing variants that contains the most exons that are actually covered
-| *other_ids*: Alternative Transcript names that are either just as fitting, or contain more or less exons as supported by reads
+* *other_ids*: Alternative Transcript names that are either just as fitting, or contain more or less exons as supported by reads
-| *exon_id*: Exon number relative to the host-gene of the circularized exon.
+* *exon_id*: Exon number relative to the host-gene of the circularized exon.
 One circle may have more than one exon.
 These will be listed as consecutive lines
-| *chr*: Chromosome the circRNA is located on
+* *chr*: Chromosome the circRNA is located on
-| *start*: 5' start of the exon, relative to the reference strand, 0-based
+* *start*: 5' start of the exon, relative to the reference strand, 0-based
-| *end*: 3' end of the exon, relative to the reference start, 0-based
+* *end*: 3' end of the exon, relative to the reference start, 0-based
-| *strand*: Strand of the host-gene
+* *strand*: Strand of the host-gene
-| *exon_length*: Length of the current exon
+* *exon_length*: Length of the current exon
-| *unique_reads*: Number of unique reads associated with the chimeric junction.
+* *unique_reads*: Number of unique reads associated with the chimeric junction.
 When the data is paired end, then both ends are considered as separate reads.
-| *fragments*: Number of broken fragments aligning to the circle
+* *fragments*: Number of broken fragments aligning to the circle
-| *number\+*: Number of reads spanning the chimeric junction on the forward strand
+* *number\+*: Number of reads spanning the chimeric junction on the forward strand
-| *number\-*: Number of reads spanning the chimeric junction on the reverse strand (if reads are only from one strand, this may indicate that there is a sequencing bias.)
+* *number\-*: Number of reads spanning the chimeric junction on the reverse strand (if reads are only from one strand, this may indicate that there is a sequencing bias)
-|

 \*.mate_status.txt
 ^^^^^^^^^^^^^^^^^^^